kaguyabot/Kaguya/README.md

 - [MySQL Version 8.0.18](https://dev.mysql.com/downloads/mysql/) or later installed.
 - If modifying the code, I recommend using an IDE with intelligent code completion and syntax highlighting, such as [Visual Studio 2019+](https://visualstudio.microsoft.com/downloads/), [Jetbrains Rider](https://www.jetbrains.com/rider/), or [Visual Studio Code](https://visualstudio.microsoft.com/downloads/).
     - Ensure your IDE supports C# 9 and .NET 5.
+- Before submitting your code for review, please review [the C# styling guidelines](https://www.dofactory.com/reference/csharp-coding-standards) that this project adheres to.

 ## Downloading the source code
 Clone: